carloshsalvador/musicplayer/README.md

 - [back4app](https://www.back4app.com/)
 - [Vercel](https://vercel.com/)
 - Kubernets and Dockercontainers
-- Cloud´s services as Google, AWS and Azure.
+- Complet cloud services such as Google App Engine, AWS and Azure.

-The final decision was the Back4app as PaaS to host all application because it works very similar to Heroku linked with GitHub and has [documentation](https://blog.back4app.com/how-to-deploy-a-django-application/) to deply Django's app.
-Back4app called this plataforme linked with GitHub and Dockercontainer as Container as a Service (CaaS).
+The final decision was the Back4app as PaaS to host all application because it works very similar to Heroku linked with GitHub and has [documentation](https://blog.back4app.com/how-to-deploy-a-django-application/) to deploy Django's app.
+Back4app called its plataforme linked with GitHub and Dockercontainer as Container as a Service (CaaS).

-Vercel would work better for static webpage and as far as I could undestand would not fit well for this project as a dynamic one.
-The other options such as Cloudservices demands more advanced experience, costs and dependent on their own tecnology sistem (e.g., Google).
+Vercel would work better for static webpage and as far as I could undestand it would not fit well for this project of music player as a dynamic one.
+The other alternatives of Cloudservices demands more advanced experience, costs and all element of infrastructure would be dependent on their tecnology sistem (*e.g.*, Google), *i.e.* the project would be restric to one service lossing libertiy.

 # Staring the project